Table of Contents

 2.1 NUMBER

-Each School and the Library shall have two seats on the Academic Senate.
-Senate members from Schools and the Library shall be elected by each School and in the Library.
-If a School or the Library are unable to send two members to the Senate, the total size of the Senate shall adjust accordingly.
-The Schools and the Library shall communicate to the Senate office each election cycle the results of their elections.
+Each School, the Library, and Student Services Professionals shall have two seats on the Senate.
+Senate members from Schools and the Library shall be elected by each School and the Library.
+If a School, the Library, or Student Services Professionals are unable to send two members to the Senate, the total size of the Senate shall adjust accordingly.
+The Schools, the Library, and Student Services Professionals shall communicate to the Senate office each election cycle the results of their elections.

 2.2 NOMINATION AND ELECTION

 Representative Senators shall be nominated and elected according to election procedures of the body which they represent.
-Copies of such procedures shall be forwarded to the Secretary of the Senate.
+Procedures shall be forwarded to the Senate office.

 2.3 TERM